zkurtz/honor-code/software/python/repos/facelift.md

 # Python Repo Facelift How-To

-You just joined a team working on a python repository and notice that the codebase is a bit messy.
-You realize that now -- before you've become too immersed in critical-path projects and urgent deadlines -- is a unique opportunity to launch a repo "facelift".
-Here is your step-by-step guide to operating as quickly as possible and with minimal interruption to your team.
+You're on a team of engineers working on a python codebase, and you notice that disorganization in the code is interferring with your ability to work.
+Here is your step-by-step guide to delivering a repo "facelift", operating as quickly as possible and with minimal interruption to your team.

-Consider carefully how to "sell" any facelift-related work to sell to management:
+The true rewards of a repo facelift materialize long-term as exponential growth in the rate at which you're able to deliver value to your team and to the world.
+However, consider carefully how to sell any facelift-related work to sell to management:
-- Note that management is often not in the best position to prioritize facelift-type work for you; they are often more focused on the next feature or bug fix than on long-term improvements.
+- Do not: be too optimistic about asking others to prioritize facelift-type work for you.
+Priorities from above are usually more focused on the next feature or bug fix than on code quality.
-- Emphasize any improvements that would have an obvious and measurable impact on the team's deliverables.
+- Do: Emphasize any improvements that have an obvious and measurable impact on the team's deliverables.
-- Handle most other improvements as a kind of "overhead" to gradually address over time in parallel with deliverables.
+- Do: Handle most other improvements as a kind of "overhead" to gradually address over time in parallel with deliverables.
-- In sum, don't expect to be thanked for this work.
-The true rewards materialize as exponential growth in the rate at which you're able to deliver value to your team and to the world.

-This guide takes an opinionated one-size-fits-all approach to describe an "ideal" repository structure as a reference point.
-(For example, it's assumed that your team uses Git and GitHub.)
-Valid alternatives may exist based on your specific context.
+This guide only a reference point and takes an opinionated one-size-fits-all approach to describe an "ideal" repository structure.
+For instance, we'll assume that your team uses Git and GitHub.
+Alternatives to many of our choices may be valid for certain contexts.

 ## High-Level Priorities